djiankuo/djiankuo.github.io/_pages/cv.md

 {% include base_path %}

 Education
 ======
-* B.S. in Computer Science and Technology, Xi’an Jiaotong University (UCAS), 2014
+* B.S. in Computer Science and Technology, Xi’an Jiaotong University (XJUPT), 2014
 * M.S. in Information Security, University of Chinese Academy of Sciences (UCAS), 2016
 * Ph.D in Cyberspace Security, University of Chinese Academy of Sciences (UCAS), 2019